CreatingNull/RPI-Pico-Volume-Controller/README.md

 Note: The storage device is disabled on the next hard boot of the Pi, to disable this behaviour for update or development short Pin 13 to ground on boot.

-### Setting up the enclosure

-The enclosure is a 2 piece design designed to be 3d printed.
-The `enclosure-lid` is installed with m2 heatset inserts for securing the raspberry pi, as well as m3 heatset inserts to securing the base.
-There are optional in the LID to fit standard 5mm LEDs to achieve an illuminated ring under the control knob.

 ---